-Cribl allows for capturing and sending its own internal logs through routes and pipelines.
+Cribl LogStream allows for capturing and sending its own internal logs through routes and pipelines.

-Configuring Cribl Internal logs to behave as a data source.
+Configuring Cribl LogStream internal logs & metrics to behave as a data source.

 While on Sources screen, select Cribl Internal from the vertical menu, then toggle Enable or Disable: